 The Guildford departed 3 September 1811 and arrived in Port Jackson on 18 January 1812.

 There are no records to confirm, however on arrival Walter Preston was probably assigned to Absalom West in Sydney.
-Absalom West was an emacipist - a respectable and prosperous brewer with an enterprising project already well underway with the assistance of artist John Eyre.
+Absalom West was an emancipist - a respectable and prosperous brewer with an enterprising project already well underway with the assistance of artist John Eyre.

 Absalom West's project would become the first locally published topographic printmaking venture in Australia - Views of New South Wales.
-The set consisted of 24 plates, published at various intervals between November 1812 and September 1814 and accurately depicted the growing towns of Sydney, Windsor, Newcastle and Parramatta, as well as the landscapes surrounding the settlements.
+The set consisted of 24 plates, published at various intervals between November 1812 and September 1814 and accurately depicted the growing towns of Sydney, Windsor, Newcastle and Parramatta, as well as landscapes surrounding the settlements.

 By the notice below perhaps another employee was indisposed, so Walter Preston's arrival on the Guildford was a fortuitous circumstance for West -

-ABSALOM WEST, Proprietor of the Copper Plate Views of Sydney, and its adjacent admired Campaign, respectfully begs to apologize for the impracticabily of publishing so early as expected, owing to the sudden indisposition of one of the Persons employed in their Completion.
-Notice will in consequence be next week given of the particular day on which the present Subscribers will be furnished with Copies; and the Proprietor takes the liberty to request, that Ladies, Gentlemen , and others, who may wish to patronize this first Specimen of the Graphic Art presented to the Inhabitants of the Colony, will be pleased to foward their Names as soon as possible, in order that the required number of Impressions may be ascertained.
+ABSALOM WEST, Proprietor of the Copper Plate Views of Sydney, and its adjacent admired Campaign, respectfully begs to apologize for the impracticability of publishing so early as expected, owing to the sudden indisposition of one of the Persons employed in their Completion.
+Notice will in consequence be next week given of the particular day on which the present Subscribers will be furnished with Copies; and the Proprietor takes the liberty to request, that Ladies, Gentlemen , and others, who may wish to patronize this first Specimen of the Graphic Art presented to the Inhabitants of the Colony, will be pleased to forward their Names as soon as possible, in order that the required number of Impressions may be ascertained.
 Sydney Gazette 5 December 1812

 Walter Preston remained in Sydney for nearly two years, however in January 1814, having been found guilty of a colonial crime he was sentenced to two years at Newcastle penal settlement.
-He was sent on the Estramina on 8 January with three other miscreants - Henry Goucher who also arrived on the Guildford, Catherine Connor per Canada and Joseph Ryan per Ann 1810.
+He was sent on the Estramina on 8 January with three other miscreants - Henry Goucher who also arrived on the Guildford, Catherine Connor per Canada and Joseph Ryan per ship Ann 1810.

-Walter Preston was put to work at the limeburners.
+Walter Preston was put to work at the lime burners camp.
 This was notoriously difficult work and in December 1814 he absconded in company with several other prisoners, John Bricks, Isaac Walker,John Lee and Thomas Desmond.
 These men were some of the most desperate and notorious bushrangers of the time.
 A Notice to Apprehend was soon issued -

-PUBLIC NOTICE. - The Persons under named, being Convicts who absconded from Newcastle, all Persons are hereby cautioned against harbouring, employing, encouraging, or in anywise maintaining any or either of the. said Persons on Pain of Prosecution ; Francis Purcelle, and Walter Preston, by the Guildford ; John Bricks, by the Archduke Charles ; Isaac Walker, by the 1st Gambier ; John Lee, by the 2d Gambier ; and Thomas Desmond, by the Atlas ; all of whom absented themselves from the lime-burning Gang, on the 25th of November ultimo.
+Public Notice - The Persons under named, being Convicts who absconded from Newcastle, all Persons are hereby cautioned against harbouring, employing, encouraging, or in anywise maintaining any or either of the. said Persons on Pain of Prosecution ; Francis Purcelle, and Walter Preston, by the Guildford ; John Bricks, by the Archduke Charles ; Isaac Walker, by the 1st Gambier ; John Lee, by the 2d Gambier ; and Thomas Desmond, by the Atlas ; all of whom absented themselves from the lime-burning Gang, on the 25th of November ultimo.
 All Constables and others are hereby required to do their utmost Endeavour in apprehending or causing to be apprehended all or any of the said Fugitives.
-W. Hutchinson, Principal Superintendant. -
+W. Hutchinson, Principal Superintendent. -

-Captain James Wallis took over the command at Newcastle in June 1816.
+Captain James Wallis took over command at Newcastle in June 1816.
 James Wallis was a keen artist with an ambitious project in mind and Walter Preston's fortunes improved from this time.

 He was set to work engraving the plates for James Wallis's An historical account of the Colony of New South Wales.....

-An Historical Account of the Colony of New South Wales and its dependent Settlements in illustration of twelve Views engraved by W Preston a Convict from Drawings taken on the spot by Captain Wallis of the 46th regiment To which is subjoined an accurate Map of Port Macquarie and the newly discovered River Hastings By J Oxley Esq Surveyor General to the Territory.
+An Historical Account of the Colony of New South Wales and its dependent Settlements in illustration of twelve Views engraved by W Preston, a Convict, from Drawings taken on the spot by Captain Wallis of the 46th regiment.
+To which is subjoined an accurate Map of Port Macquarie and the newly discovered River Hastings By J Oxley Esq Surveyor General to the Territory.
 The Engravings in this Volume are curious and interesting as being the first specimen of the graphic art which this infant community has produced.
 They are engraved on the common sheet copper used for ships it being impossible to procure a single copper plates fit to engrave upon in the Colony . - Gentleman's Magazine

 Walter Preston remained at Newcastle for the next few years.
 He is listed at Newcastle in Musters in 1816 and 1818.